 Once your FCE is complete, the report has to be dictated and/or typed up by the examiner’s office and then your workers’ comp doctor has to approve the exam and the permanent restrictions set forth.
 Once this is done a copy of the report can be obtained.
 If you get an FCE report with restrictions, you need to make sure you have a very clear understanding of what these restrictions mean.
 If you are unclear about the restrictions or what they mean, ask for clarification from your doctor.

-If you would like more information on the Virginia workers compensation system, order my book, “The Ultimate Guide to Workers Compensation in Virginia” by clicking this link, or call our office today (804) 755-7755 or submit a form here.
+If you would like more information on the Virginia workers compensation system, order my book, “The Ultimate Guide to Workers Compensation in Virginia” by clicking this link,call our office today (804) 755-7755 or submit a form here.

 ~ Michele Lewane, Esquire